banerjek/marc-utils/README.md

 # marc-utils
 The marc-utils are a set of minimal tools to allow fast analysis of MARC and extractions from files using command line utilities.
-They are intended to be as simple as possible both to achieve speed and to allow easy modification to serve specific needs at hand.
-As such, they do not have and will not be enhanced to provide programming hooks, record correction, or other features found in full-featured MARC tools capabilities.
+Functionality is limited to maximize speed and transparency to facilitate modification for needs at hand.
 They will be most useful if added to your path.

-Speed is achieved by minimal processing -- very specifically by not performing time consuming string replacements that add or interpret characters and tokens which complicate analysis using standard text processing utilities.

 # Table of Contents
 1. [**marc2text**](#marc2text) -- Convert binary MARC files to text